jameszhyi/Stable-Diffusion-Prompt-RAG/README.md

 ```
 Note: This step will take about 1-2 mins.

-### 5. Run the application using the command by running the command:
+### 5. Run the application by running the command:
 ```
 streamlit run app.py
 ```